Project-Herophilus/IntegrationFramework-HDF/README.md

 | Converters            | Conversion components            | (converter)Conversion_(Direction)_ProcessedEvent |
 | General               | Any component within any modules | (Protocol)_(TransactionType)_Inbd_ProcessedEvent |

-# iDaaS-Connect is all about Connecting and Data Integration
+# Integration Framework for HDF is all about Connecting and Data Integration
 Like most of the repositories provided for usage, The iDaaS Connect repository consists of numerous modules within it.
 The reason for this approach is because iDaaS Connect focus is about providing a wide variety of connectivity options based on specific needs or industry centric specific connectivity needs.